openvinotoolkit/open_model_zoo/contribution.md

 ```
     -i "<path>"              Optional.
 Path to a input file or directory (for multiple inferences).
 By default input must be generated randomly.
     -m "<path>"              Required.
 Path to an .xml file with a trained model
     -d "<device>"            Optional.
 Target device for model inference.
-Usually CPU and GPU.
 By default CPU
     -no_show                 Optional.
-Do not show inference result.
+Do not launch GUI window to visualize inference results.
+Needed for demo CI tests automation.
 ```
 Also you can add all necessary parameters for inference your model.

 ## Accuracy validation

-To run accuracy validation, use [Accuracy Checker](./tools/accuracy_checker/README.md) tool, provided with repository.
-Doing this very simple if model task from supported.
-You must only create accuracy validation configuration file in this case.
+To run accuracy validation, use [Accuracy Checker](./tools/accuracy_checker#testing-new-models) tool, provided with repository.
+It is simple if model task already supported by Accuracy Checker.
+You need only create Accuracy Checker configuration file, which contain necessary parameters to do accuracy validation (specify dataset and annotation, pre- and post processing parameters, accuracy metric to compute and so on).

 When the configuration file is ready, you must run Accuracy Checker to obtain metric results.
 If they match your results, that means  conversion was fully successful and Accuracy Checker fully supports your model, metric and dataset.
 If no - recheck [conversion][#model-conversion] parameters or validation configuration.